 Geopolitics, traditionally the study of power relations across geographic space, has transformed to embrace the cyber domain, astropolitics, and the geopolitics of sustainability.
-Critical issue areas such as the geopolitical impacts of climate change and resource competition are studied alongside enduring classical themes, notably seapower and the return of great power rivalry.
-The geostrategies employed by global and regional actors, including China, the United States, and Russia across global regions, are examined through the lens of geopolitical theory.
+The subject explores classical themes of seapower and the return of great power rivalry, and critical issue areas such as the geopolitical impacts of climate change and resource competition.
+Students examine geostrategies employed by global and regional actors, including China, the United States, and Russia across global regions, through the lens of geopolitical theory.
 This analytical approach is accompanied by historical and regional-cultural contexts, providing students with knowledge and understanding of the dynamics of contemporary geopolitical challenges.

 |Faculty||Faculty of Society & Design|

 1. Demonstrate understanding of geopolitics as a mode of analysis and its historical development to the current era

 2. Apply theoretical knowledge of geopolitics to contemporary issues and collaborate in projects that require sound organisational and facilitation skills

 3. Demonstrate understanding of geopolitical principles and strategies within the international relations system so that well-developed judgement and responsible assessments are made for policy and problem-solving

 |Withdraw – Financial?||12/06/2021|